Ahmed712441/amazon-scapy/README.md

 </br>

 ## you need to install the captcha_solver model and provide the path for it in your device
-give the path captcha.json amazon_spider at line 16</br>
+give the path for captcha.json in amazon_spider at line 16</br>
-give the path captcha.h5 amazon_spider at line 20
+give the path for captcha.h5 in amazon_spider at line 20